yflax/SQL-REPO-2/cleaning_data.md

 9) -- noticed city 'New York' with country 'Canada' so:
   Update all_sessions
 SET country = 'USA' where city = 'New York'
+10) -- fill '(not available in demo dataset )' values for city with the mode for cities when the country is canada select count(city), city from all_sessions where country = 'Canada' group by city order by count(city) desc -- returns 'not avail as mode , and 'toronto' as city value the appears secind most frequently so: update all_sessions set city = 'Toronto' where city= 'not available in demo dataset' and country = 'Canada' -- now will do the same for USA and other countries select count(city), city,country from all_sessions where country = 'Mexico' group by  country, city order by count(city) desc -- "mexico City" and so on...